 The 37th GCC Traffic Week: Know Safety, not Accident

-About GCC Traffic Week
+About GCC Traffic Week,

-Valuable Tips for drivers:
+Valuable Tips for Drivers in Saudi

 - Change lanes swiftly: Overtaking cars must be on the left side, and be sure to use your indicators before turning.
-Don’t use the emergency lane to overtake the car if the other driver is not cooperating with you, drivers can face hefty fines for passing or using the shoulder as a traffic lane.
+Also, don’t use the emergency lane to overtake the car if the other driver is not cooperating with you, drivers can face hefty fines for passing or using the shoulder as a traffic lane.

-- Everybody hates being tailgated: So, make sure to leave a safety distance between you and the car in front of you.
+- Everybody hates being tailgated: So, make sure to leave a safe distance between you and the car in front of you.
 The rule of thumb is to maintain at least a three-second following distance (doubles at nighttime and in difficult weather conditions).
 If they suddenly stop or veer into another lane without notice, you’ll still have plenty of time to hit your brakes before getting into a wreck.

-- Stay wide awake: Before driving, check the side effects of medicines, especially those that can impair your ability to fully function as a driver.
+- Stay wide-awake: Before driving, check the side effects of medicines, especially those that can impair your ability to fully function as a driver.
 If your vision is blurry or you’re feeling drowsy, it is best to take a rest.

 While not all accidents are escapable, having your seatbelt, airbag, and proper car insurance policy will act as a cushion to minimize the risk.
 Comprehensive car insurance goes the extra mile, covering a wide range of unexpected events beyond accidents, like theft or natural disasters.
 If you’re considering buying comprehensive insurance for your car, use a price comparison website.